-It's been debated whether the North American Cold Wave of 2013-2014 was due to climate change, but many of the worst effects were uncomfortably reminiscent of the events depicted in the film.
+It's been debated whether the North American Cold Wave of 2013-2014 was due to climate change (general conclusion: impossible to prove either way but it's a natural event that could have easily happened multiple times in the past without us knowing it), but many of the worst effects were uncomfortably reminiscent of the events depicted in the film.

 Inferred Holocaust: As this video demonstrates, most of the Northern Hemisphere has become an Arctic wasteland, all surviving Americans have gone to Mexico, which won't be able to hold them all, leading to either an American uprising or Martial Law.
 Canada, Europe, and Russia are all stated or shown to have suffered a similar fate to the one depicted in the US, only worse (because they're further north).
 Europe is implied to have got hit particularly hard, as south for them would be the Mediterranean, so they were basically trapped.
 India and China aren't really mentioned but India at least (and parts of China) are probably far south enough the have escaped turning into an ice cube.
 So that's goodbye Europe (740 million), Russia (130 million), and Canada and most of the USA (call it 250 million?), plus an unknown amount of people in Asia and the victims of all the typhoons and tsunami around the world.
 It's not (quite) the end of the world, but you're looking at a death toll of at least a billion, possibly closer to 2 billion, with everything north of about 35' latitude now about as hospitable as the North Pole on a bad day.

 And then you consider that the above list includes most of the world's core agricultural regions...